frangrolemund/unum/.unum/doc/DESIGN.md

 	semantics.
 Much like streams, it is nearly impossible to trace the implications of using a fundamental operator that has been quietly overloaded.

+	* Limited meta-programming (templates) to only those scenarios where there would be significant code duplication or obtuse semantics otherwise.
+The classic container classes are a good example of an opportunity for metaprogramming that legitimately makes it easier and more reliable to use them.
+Every effort will be to minimize arbitrary other cases to reduce the overall complexity of the codebase.